 One of the key aims of the BCRB is to better understand the mechanisms that tightly control the redox homeostasis of the cell under stress conditions.
 We are studying the mechanisms behind reactive oxygen species scavenging, signaling and regulation.
 Several oxidoreductase proteins, which successively pass on electrons via complex intra- and intermolecular cascades using thiol-disulfide chemistry, are involved.
 We specialize in the in vitro reconstitution of these thiol/disulfide electron transfer pathways, the study of the kinetics and structural changes during electron transfer, and the discovery of new cellular pathways involved in redox signaling.

 • A long-term objective of the Collet lab is to better understand the redox mechanisms that govern the assembly of the cell envelope and maintain its integrity during the cell cycle.

-• The mission of the Van Breusegem lab is to study the impact and the molecular response of plants against increased Reactive Oxygen Species levels by employing multi-disciplinary omics-driven approaches.
+• The mission of the Van Breusegem lab is to study the impact and the molecular response of plants against increased Reactive Oxygen Species levels.

 The coming years we want to exploit our expertise in thiol/redox-biochemistry through the following projects:

 • ‘Oxidative stress signaling, redox regulation and cysteine protection’